How cloud visibility can save companies money

 Other forces influence how the cloud works within organizations, too.
 With today’s organizations moving to the cloud as part of their digital transformation or digital modernization efforts, many teams are finding themselves with extensive cloud spend, component usage they’ve forgotten about, or cloud data without helpful analytics.

-The cloud’s promise of improved efficiency and reduced costs, for many, is still unrealized or in progress—leading some IT teams to continue searching for ROI without stepping back to look at what—and how—their cloud architecture was developed in that process.
+The cloud’s promise of improved efficiency and reduced costs, for many, is still unrealized or in progress—leading some IT teams to continue searching for ROI without stepping back to look at how their cloud architecture was developed initially.

 You can use the cloud more efficiently.
 But cloud infrastructure can be notoriously challenging to review and understand, especially if you’re just picking through lines and lines of code.
 And without the ability to deep-dive into real-time cloud deployments, it’s nearly impossible to see what’s really going on, what to do next, and how to keep the right stakeholders informed.